 The Company offers investors access to an international range of investment opportunities while retaining the administrative advantages of one single corporate entity.
 The Company qualifies as a collective investment undertaking under Part I of the 2010 Law as a SICAV.
-The Company's share capital presently comprises 33 Sub-Funds, described in Appendix I, in respect of each of which a separate investment portfolio is maintained.
-Each Sub-Fund may issue more than one Class of Shares which is subject to different terms of issue.
-Each Class may be subject to different conditions including, but not limited to, different currency denomination, the amount of minimum subscription, the minimum holding, the charges payable on subscription, redemption or switching of Shares, the fees payable to the various service providers of the Company, the dividends and other benefits (if any) payable to Shareholders.
+The Company's share capital presently comprises the Sub-Funds as described in Appendix I, in respect of each of which a separate investment portfolio is maintained.
+Each Sub-Fund say be subject to different conditions including, but not limited to, different currency denomination, the amount of minimum subscription, the minimum holding, the charges payable on subscription, redemption or switching of Shares, the fees payable to the various service providers of the Company, the dividends and other benefits (if any) payable to Shareholders.